 Soy - made from fermented soybeans; it's another classic Asian ingredient.
 Salty in taste, so hold back on adding too much salt to what you cook when using it.

-Palm Sugar - a beauty of a unrefined sugar.
+Palm Sugar - a beauty of unrefined sugar.
 Made from the flower buds of the coconut tree.
 It's not as sweet as white sugar, so if using white sugar in this recipe, use a little less!

 Coriander - it's a love-hate relationship for many with this described as "dishwater" herb.
 My wife and I love it and use it as much as we can in cooking!!